m-rivera/m-rivera.github.io/work.md

 ## Introduction

 <p>I am a Computational Chemist, I write computer programs to model atoms and how they make up molecules and materials.
-I am interested in any project which involves programming, maths, and creativity, with benevolent ends.</p>
+I am interested in any project which involves programming, maths, and creativity, with benevolent ends.
+You may find my doctoral thesis <a href="files/thesis.pdf">here</a>.</p>

 <p>If you would be interested in collaborating with me in a work capacity, please email me at <a href="mailto:m.rivera20@imperial.ac.uk">this address</a>.
 You can find my CV <a href="Miguel_Rivera_CV.pdf">here</a>.</p>